suman0013/NH_FE/API_DOCUMENTATION.md

 - **Single Login**: Only one active session per user
 - **Token Blacklisting**: Logout invalidates tokens immediately

-This completes the comprehensive API documentation for your Namhatta Management System backend.
+This completes the comprehensive API documentation for your Namahatta Management System backend.